-Ruaha
+Ruaha National Park

 At the peak of the dry season, elephants obtain water from dry sand rivers using their front feet and trunks.

-In 1964 the southern portion of the Game was gazetted as Ruaha national park and in 1974 a small section of the South-Eastern part of the Great Ruaha River was incorporated into the park.
+In 1964, the southern portion of the Game was gazetted as Ruaha National Park, and in 1974, a small section of the South-Eastern part of the Great Ruaha River was incorporated into the park.

 The name “Ruaha” originates from the Hehe word “Ruvaha”, which means “river”.
-Ruaha National Park is part of the Rungwa-Kizigo –Muhesi ecosystem which covers more than 45000 km 2.
+Ruaha National Park is part of the Rungwa-Kizigo–Muhesi ecosystem, which covers more than 45,000 km².

 Though in 2020 the Nyerere National Park has been gazetted covering an area of about 30,893 km2 and brought down to the second largest park in East Africa with an area of about 20226 kilometers square.